 RECRUITINGEvent-free survival (EFS)

-the time between randomization and one of the following events: locally progressive disease leading to an unresectable tumor, local R2 resection, local recurrence after an R0/1 resection, distant metastases, a new primary colorectal cancer, or death from any cause, whichever occurred first.
+the time from the first dose of study treatment to the occurrence of one of the following events: locally progressive disease of the primary tumour precluding curative-intent surgery, R2 resection, local recurrence after R0 or R1 resection, unsalvageable local regrowth during non-operative management, distant metastasis, a second primary colorectal cancer, or death from any cause, whichever occurs first.

 Time frame: 3 years